oceanprotocol/docs/discover/faq.md

 You can find a list of past data challenges on our [website](https://oceanprotocol.com/challenges).
 Accessing the submitted solutions is currently a work in progress, with one solution already available for the [Catalunya](https://catalunya.oceanprotocol.com/) challenge.
+(imo, this question should be removed as the question "What are the potential consequences of the data challenges and the value of the algorithms?
+How do you plan to use the submitted results?" in the 653 line covers this)
 </details>

 <details>